 Typical Types of Photographer Fees

 Day Rate One's day rate is compensation for the time spent photographing for the day of the shoot itself.
 One might describe a day rate as 8 hours of work and charge for some increment of that day, such as a half day rate.
 If working beyond an established period of time, one may have a different or proportionate rate for that time.

 While it's very common for a potential client to ask your rate or day rate, it's very important to understand that this fee is only one part of what you can and should be compensated for.

-Creative Fee A creative fee includes the day rate, but may extend to be an umbrella term for all creative work.
+Creative Fee A creative fee can be used to encompass a day rate as above (or multiple days of photography), but may extend to be an umbrella term for all creative work.
 It may broaden to cover creative concepts, direction, production tasks and other work, if you choose not to break these out into separate line items.
-It's most common to combine a creative fee and a licensing fee into a single fee.
+It's also common to combine a creative fee and a licensing fee into a single fee.

 Licensing Fee A licensing fee is separate from the day rate or the creative fee in the fact that it is based solely on the usage of the end images, as opposed to being based on how they were created.
 Often, one may choose to roll a licensing fee into a creative fee and include it as a single line item.

 A licensing fee may be rolled into a day rate if the photography role is very specific.
 For example, a photojournalist may have a single day rate that includes editorial usage of images.